 For only $5 for 24 hours from Fat Sam’s restaurant facing the main roundabout near the Central Market bike rental in Koh Kong is a steal.
-You might need to swing the head in early and speak to the giant Scottish gentleman who, may not be called Sam, but is as friendly as any Scot and would love to help as much as he can.
+You might need to swing your head in early and speak to the giant Scottish gentleman who, may not be called Sam, but is as friendly as any Scot and would love to help as much as he can.

-Unfortunately for us he didn’t have any bikes available at the time but sent us towards the coastline, a less than 10-minute walk from the roundabout and a quick left at the seafront, to the Golden Sea Restaurant.
+Unfortunately for us, he didn’t have any bikes available at the time but sent us towards the coastline, a less than 10-minute walk from the roundabout and a quick left at the seafront, to the Golden Sea Restaurant.

-Note: you will need to bring and leave your passport.
+Note: You will need to bring and leave your passport.
 Make sure to get helmets!